 AP EAMCET 2019 Results

-AP EAMCET results are delayed and expected to be released on the 27th May 2019.
+AP EAMCET results are declared on 4th June 2019.
 Candidates can check them on the official website of AP EAMCET.
 AP EAMCET was held from 20th April to 24th April 2019.
 After considering the objections to answer key & responses, the organising committee will release AP EAMCET 2019 results & rank cards on the third week of May 2019.

 How to check AP EAMCET 2019 Results